Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 ### Elevator

-Our robot has a 2-stage elevator with an arm/wrist mechanism on the top.
-The elevator is made of 1/16” 2x1 box tubes.
-It uses a [Billet Elevator Bearing Block](https://www.swervedrivespecialties.com/products/billet-elevator-bearing-block) by [[Swerve Drive Specialties|SDS]] for the bearing, and [Dyneema rope](https://www.dyneema.com/) and #25 roller chain.
-The elevator is driven by Kraken motors, and there are constant force springs that cancel weight to allow it to accelerate quickly.
+Our robot has a 2-stage cascade elevator with an arm/wrist mechanism on the top.
+The elevator is made of 1/16” thick 2x1 box tubes.
+It uses a [Billet Elevator Bearing Block](https://www.swervedrivespecialties.com/products/billet-elevator-bearing-block) by [[Swerve Drive Specialties|SDS]] for the bearing, and the rigging is #25 roller chain for the first stage and [[Dyneema rope]] from [[Thriftybot]] for the second.
+The elevator is driven by Kraken motors, and there are constant force springs that cancel some of the weight to allow it to accelerate quickly.

 !!! todo "explain what the dyneema rope and #25 roller chain are used for."